- 90 minutes

 - Discovering how to incorporate Check Figures and Alarms into your work.

-- Determining if your version of Excel 2016 and later is perpetually licensed or part of the Office 365 platform, which periodically adds new features to Excel.
+- Determining if your version of Excel 2016 and later is perpetually licensed or part of the Microsoft 365 platform, which periodically adds new features to Excel.

 - Using the Query Wizard within Microsoft Query to choose the relevant columns from your accounting report export.